Solving multiphysics-based inverse problems with learned surrogates and constraints

-Motivated by these results, we propose a similar approach but now for ``data-driven'' learned constraints based on normalizing flows (NFs, Rezende and Mohamed (2015)).
-NFs are powerful deep generative neural networks capable of learning to generate samples from complex distributions (Dinh, Sohl-Dickstein, and Bengio 2016; Siahkoohi et al. 2023b; Orozco et al. 2023; Louboutin, Yin, et al. 2023).
 Aside from being invertible, NFs are trained to map samples from a target distribution in the physical space to samples from the standard zero-mean Gaussian distribution noise in the latent space.
 After training is completed, samples from the target distribution are generated by running the NF in reverse on samples in the latent space from the standard Gaussian distribution.
 Below, we will demonstrate how NFs can be used to guarantee that the permeability remains in distribution during the inversion.

 \hypertarget{training-normalizing-flows}{